• Skip to main content

 chopped apples and oranges on wood cutting board for sangria

-• Spanish Red Wine Because traditional sangria originated in Spain, it calls for a Spanish red wine.
+• Spanish Red Wine Because traditional sangria originated in Spain, it calls for Spanish red wine.
 I usually pick a Rioja which is made from Tempranillo grapes.
-Because you are mixing the wine there is no need to opt for an expensive bottle though, it's a great way to make drinks for a crowd affordable!
+Because you are mixing the wine there is no need to opt for an expensive bottle though, it’s a great way to make drinks for a crowd affordable!

 • Brandy Traditionally brandy is added to the red wine and adds a little kick to the wine punch.
 If you don't have brandy on hand, cognac or an orange liqueur such as Triple Sec would be a good substitute.